Loire Valley Wine Guide

 • Terres blanches (aka Kimmeridgian): Marl (clay) limestone that is slow to warm.
 This lends to richness and texture in wines.

-• Caillottes (Portlandian limestone): aka “Oxfordian” limestone which is stony and quick to warm which results in lean, early-maturing wines with vibrant notes of stone fruit.
+• Caillottes (Portlandian limestone): Aka “Oxfordian” limestone, which is stony and quick to warm, which results in lean, early-maturing wines with vibrant notes of stone fruit.

-• Silex (Flint): Rocky with flint and clay, this soils is slow to warm and gives white wines a reductive character (smells like smoke and gunflint) to pretty flowers and minerality when the wines open up!
+• Silex (Flint): Rocky with flint and clay, this soil is slow to warm and gives white wines a reductive character (smells like smoke and gunflint) to pretty flowers and minerality when the wines open up!

 • Sables (Sands): Well-draining soils that make lightly-colored, fruity red and rosé wines.